Varnasse/Varnasse/README.md

+![Screenshot_20201224-151742_Photos](https://user-images.githubusercontent.com/89726635/211514567-fc082e5b-f035-4a79-97b3-19ed84d2d34a.jpg)
 ### Hello, my name is Dan.👋
-![Screenshot_20201224-151742_Photos](https://user-images.githubusercontent.com/89726635/211514567-fc082e5b-f035-4a79-97b3-19ed84d2d34a.jpg)

-- 🔭 I’m currently working on HyperionDev's Software Engineering Bootcamp!
+- 🔭 I’m currently working on HyperionDev's Software Engineering Bootcamp, as well as, my [website](https://varnasse.co.uk/) and [SkillShare](https://www.skillshare.com/en/user/varnasse) videos
 - 🌱 I’m currently learning Python, OOP, SQL, Django and HTML/CSS, as well as, working towards the AWS DevOps Engineer Professional certificate.
 - 👯 I’m looking to collaborate on cybersecurity projects as I currently hold CompTIA Security+ and AWS Cloud Practitioner certifications but need more hands-on experience.
 - 🤔 I’m looking for help with gaining experience that will help me switch careers!